22.214.171.124 SpB for people not residentially qualified for other payments

 If the person does not qualify for payment of SpB, their Australian resident partner may qualify for payment at the single rate under SSAct section 24.

-Act reference: SSAct section 24 Person may be treated as not being a member of a couple…, section 729(2) The Secretary may, in his or her discretion, determine that an SpB should be granted… see (f), section 7(2) Australian residence definitions, section 739A(8) Paragraphs 3(1)(e) and (g) of the Social Security Legislation Amendment (Newly Arrived Resident's Waiting Periods and Other Measures) Act 1997 … do not apply to a person if …
+Act reference: SSAct section 24 Person may be treated as not being a member of a couple …, section 729(2) The Secretary may, in his or her discretion, determine that an SpB should be granted … see (f), section 7(2) Australian residence definitions, section 739A(8) Neither subsection (1) nor (2) applies …

 People subject to an AoS